What is the CMA certification?

 The CMA’s primary role is to use their finance and accounting expertise, along with their strategic planning, performance management and decision-making skills to inform business strategy.

 CMAs can work in a wide range of industries, including corporate finance or accounting firms, as well as government agencies, educational institutions or large corporations, and can have roles such as financial analysts, accounting managers, controllers and several other executive positions.

-Who should consider this credential?
+Who should consider the CMA certification?

-Whether your goal is locking down that big promotion or pursuing a new career path, earning your CMA can help you advance your career in management accounting.
-Keep in mind that this credential is most useful for those interested in pursuing strategic management roles or embarking on an executive career path.
+Whether your goal is locking down that big promotion or pursuing a new career path, earning your CMA certification can help you advance your career in management accounting.
+Keep in mind that this credential is most useful for those interested in pursuing strategic CMA management roles or embarking on an executive career path.
 If you’re more interested in a traditional career in public accounting, the CPA is the better bet.

-While a CMA isn't a requirement for entry-level positions, it can be a great way to prove yourself to your employer early on.
+While a CMA certification isn't a requirement for entry-level positions, it can be a great way to prove yourself to your employer early on.
 Early career roles for CMA candidates include financial management associate, general accountant or analyst.